 Potential Shipwrecks: 80

 Comments must be received by March 31, 2017.
 Comments may be submitted by any one of the following methods:

 Submit all electronic public comments via the Federal eRulemaking Portal.
 Click the "Comment Now!" icon, complete the required fields, and enter or attach your comments.

 About the Nomination

-It was endorsed by a diverse coalition of organizations and individuals at local, state, regional and national levels.
-This included elected officials, historical societies, businesses, museums, and environmental, recreational, conservation, fishing, tourism and educational groups.
+The nomination is endorsed by a diverse coalition of organizations and individuals at local, state, regional, and national levels.
+This includes elected officials, businesses, museums, and environmental, recreational, conservation, tourism, and educational groups.

 NOAA's National Marine Sanctuary System

 The Office of National Marine Sanctuaries serves as the trustee for a network of underwater parks encompassing more than 600,000 square miles of marine and Great Lakes waters from Washington state to the Florida Keys, and from Lake Huron to American Samoa.
 The network includes a system of 13 national marine sanctuaries and Papahānaumokuākea and Rose Atoll marine national monuments.